theinhumaneme/ESP32/docs/initialSetup.md

 ## Windows Install and Setup
 Install the executable file mentioned as WIN7 and newer.\
-After the install connect your board and see if you can see any `COM Ports` under the `Tools > Ports` it maybe labelled as `COM3, COM4, COM*` in such a naming fashion, if there are no COM Ports visible you probably need the **CP210x USB to UART Bridge VCP Drivers**
+After the installation connect your board and see if you can see any `COM Ports` under the `Tools > `Ports` it `may be `labeled` as `COM3, COM4, COM*` in such a naming fashion, if there are no COM Ports visible you probably need the **CP210x USB to UART Bridge VCP Drivers**

 ### Installing the CP210x Drivers
 Head over to Silicon Labs website - [silabs.com](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) and install the drivers